sameera-bandara/ImageServer/readme.md

-# Quality-Assurance-Image-Server
+# Image-Server

-A sample Java wrapper to connect to a managed MongoDB service instance in SAP
+A sample Java wrapper to connect to a managed MongoDB service instance in SAP and save/retrieve images